 - the Council can reclaim all its costs from the buildings' owner(s)

-To notify the partnership of a dangerous building or structure please use the form at the bottom of the page or call:
+To notify the partnership of a dangerous building or structure please call:

 Where an owner wishes to demolish any building or part of a building, in excess of 50 cubic metres, they need to submit a Demolition form, under Section 80 of the Building Act 1984, at least 6 weeks prior to commencing the demolition.
 Demolition works should not start until either the 6 weeks have elapsed or we serve a Notice under Section 81 of the Act.